U.S. national anthem kneeling protests: 2018 preseason

+2018 season

+On February 3, 2019, Maroon 5 headlined the Super Bowl LIII halftime show in Atlanta, Georgia, at Mercedes-Benz Stadium, with American rappers Big Boi and Travis Scott.
+The band's decision was controversial, because other musicians, including Cardi B and Rihanna, refused to perform.
+The musicians who pulled out did so to show their support for Colin Kaepernick and others who protested police brutality and racism by kneeling during the U.S. national anthem and faced repercussions by the NFL for doing so.
+The performance drew criticism from audiences and critics.

 2019 season

 During the 2019 season, only three players continued to protest.

-Eric Reid of the Carolina Panthers continues to kneel and says he will continue to do so in the future.
-Reid is the first player on the Carolina Panthers to kneel during the playing of the national anthem.
+Eric Reid of the Carolina Panthers continued to kneel throughout the season.
+Reid was the first player on the Carolina Panthers to kneel during the playing of the national anthem.

-Kenny Stills who was traded to the Houston Texans continue to kneel during the playing of the anthem.
-Stills says that he will continue to do so even if his job is threatened as a result.
+Kenny Stills, who was traded to the Houston Texans, continued to kneel during the playing of the anthem.
+Stills said that he would continue to do so even if it were to threaten his career.

-Albert Wilson of the Miami Dolphins continues to kneel during the playing of the national anthem.
+Albert Wilson of the Miami Dolphins continued to kneel during the playing of the national anthem.